ElisaBasiri/todo-list-phase1/README.md

 This supports async endpoints for better performance.
 7. Run CLI (Command Line Interface) – Deprecated Method Important Warning: The CLI is deprecated in Phase 3 and will be removed in future releases.
 Use the Web API instead.
-A deprecation warning will be displayed on startup.
-Bashpoetry run python main.py
+A deprecation warning will be displayed on startup. poetry run python main.py
 After running, you will see:
 textWARNING: CLI interface is deprecated and will be removed in the next release.
 Please use the FastAPI HTTP interface instead.
 Then the text menu from previous phases will appear.
 8. Run Scheduler (Auto-Close Overdue Tasks)
 Run in a separate terminal:
-Bashpoetry run python -m app.commands.scheduler
+poetry run python -m app.commands.scheduler
 This process checks and closes overdue tasks every 15 minutes.
 For quick testing, change the interval in app/commands/scheduler.py to every(30).seconds.do(job).
 Useful CLI Commands (Deprecated)
 After running poetry run python main.py and seeing the deprecation warning, the menu appears: